apple/swift-openapi-generator/Examples/README.md

 ## Generator adoption types

-The following examples show alternative ways of integrating Swift OpenAPI Generator into your project.

-Note that unless specified otherwise, all the examples above use the _build plugin_ to integrate Swift OpenAPI Generator.
+The recommended way to use Swift OpenAPI generator is by integrating the _build plugin_, which all of the examples above use.
+The build plugin generates Swift code from your OpenAPI document at build time, and you don't check in the generated code into git.

+However, if you cannot use the build plugin, for example because you must check in your generated code, use the _command plugin_, which you trigger manually either in Xcode or on the command line.
+See the following example for this workflow:

 - [`CommandPluginInvocationClient`](./CommandPluginInvocationClient) - A client using the command plugin to regenerate files manually.

+If you can't even use the command plugin, for example because your package is not allowed to depend on swift-openapi-generator directly, you can invoke the generator CLI manually from a Makefile.
+See the following example for this workflow:

 - [`ManualGeneratorInvocationClient`](./ManualGeneratorInvocationClient) - A client using the command-line tool to regenerate files manually.

-- [`PostgresDatabaseServer`](./PostgresDatabaseServer) - a server using Postgres for persistent state

 ## Deprecated